zwei2stein/mtg-commandline-tool/readme.md

 ## TODO:

- * sort by set (by set) - better order - from scyfall?

- * loading set info from file

- * normalize deck file.

- * smart set choice for group by / order
+ * Multiple commanders in pretty save

  * When checking deck legality, check more than 4-of cards and more than 1-of if in restricted list.

  * Check if commander commander can be commander

- * When checking deck legality in singleton, fix Persistent Petitioners
+ * When checking deck legality in singleton, fix Persistent Petitioners, Dwarvers, etc...

  * token with "ability"

  * make Deck object with accessors (commander, deck, sideboard, statistics, etc ... move utility methods there)

- * move getFullOracleText ad getFullTypeLine to card object

- * better output for card line in lists